Introducing The Core Geometric System ™

 V = A base × H 8

-The height of the theoretical full pyramid can be calculated by the frustum height and the ratio between the top and bottom areas.
+The height of the theoretical full pyramid can be calculated by the frustum height and the ratio between the top and bottom edges or areas.

 V = H × ( bottom area × ( 1 1 - top area bottom area ) - top area × ( 1 1 - top area bottom area - 1 ) ) 8